xrdocs/8000/_tutorials/8000-software-xr7-usb-boot.md

 After extraction, USB drive can be ejected and is now a bootable drive.

-Info: ZIP file is not required anymore after extraction on the USB drive.
+**Info:** ZIP file is not required anymore after extraction on the USB drive.
 Keeping it or removing it will not alter the USB boot process described next.
+{: .notice--primary}

 ## Plugging USB drive